 Cactus skin begins to wrinkle due to shrinkage of the water-storing tissue.
-The leaves on Agaves will bend downward due to a drop in water pressure inside the leaf.
+The leaves on Agaves will bend downward due to a drop in the water pressure inside the leaf.
 Remedy by soaking the ground about one foot down and outward.
 Cactus and succulent roots are shallow but widespread.

 Symptoms of Over-watering

-Yellowing, cracking, swelling and rotting are key signs of over-watering a cactus or succulent.
+Yellowing, cracking, swelling, and rotting are key signs of over-watering a cactus or succulent.
 Remedy by letting them dry out and then following the proper watering guidelines.
 Damage by over-watering happens very rapidly and is often irreversible.

 Frequency of Watering

 As a general rule, water cactus and succulents twice a month when the weather is above 90 degrees Fahrenheit (30 degrees Celsius).
 Please remember to take rain into consideration.
-During monsoon, the humidity is up and there is typically more rain.
+During monsoon, the humidity is up, and there is typically more rain.
 If so, reduce watering to once per month.
 During the winter, the ground does not dry out nearly as quickly as it does in the summer.
-Watering should be reduced to once a month or not at all depending on rainfall.
+Watering should be reduced to once a month or not at all, depending on rainfall.
 It is always important to let the soil dry out between watering.